charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

-# School of AI Geneva
+# Tutorial for AI Geneva Meetup
 ## How to Serve a machine learning model with AWS ElasticBeanstalk
 https://github.com/charlesmalafosse/aws-elasticbeanstalk-ml-server

+## Support me on Medium
+Become a member on Medium and support my work (affiliate link): https://medium.com/@charlesmalafosse/membership

 # Intro
 In this hands-on workshop we will learn how to serve a sentiment analysis model using AWS ElasticBeanstalk